Minneapolis MN Photographer Light Painting Wedding Photography

 Once our newlyweds have been placed in their scene, nothing else can move until all of the exposures have been made.
 The resulting images, sometimes well over one hundred of them, are then “painted” back into the scene one exposure at a time.

-Here’s a short video that highlights all of the steps that went into creating Clint and Gretchen’s stunning St. Paul College Club light painting.
+Here’s a short video that highlights all of the steps that went into creating Dang and Linh’s stunning light painted wedding photograph created at The Van Dusen Mansion in Minneapolis, MN.

 The Only Light Painting Wedding Photographers in the World